geoschem/geos-chem/README.md

 This repository (https://github.com/gcst/geos-chem) contains the source code for the GEOS-Chem model of atmospheric chemistry and composition.

-## We have migrated from Bitbucket to Github!
-As of June 2018, we have migrated the GEOS-Chem source code repository to back Github.
-Going forward, please make sure to clone or pull code updates ONLY from this repository.

 ## GEOS-Chem Development

 ### Branches